ulitival/chess_figures_placement/README.rst

 Known limitations for the current solution.
 -------------------------------------------

-For the *N-knight* problem, the CSP solution, unfortunately, cannot find a feasible solution within an acceptable time.
+For the *N-knight* problem, the CSP solution, unfortunately, cannot find a feasible solution within acceptable time.
-I run some test and for ``N=7`` and ``N=8`` I wasn't able to get the result in a few hours.
-Although, we can utilise a known values for ``N-knights`` which will increase calculation speed drastically, as every call will be nearly instantaneous.
+I run some tests and for ``N=7`` and ``N=8`` I wasn't able to get the result in a few hours.
+Although, known values for ``N-knights`` can be utilised, which will increase processing speed drastically, as every call will be nearly instantaneous.
 The On-line encylcopedia of integer sequences has these constants in a following page: http://oeis.org/A201540.

 How to install
 --------------

-You can install a package directly from GitHub by using this command in your terminal:
+You can install a package directly from GitHub by using the below command in your terminal.
+Please note that ``python >= 3.9`` is required.

 ::

-    python -m pip install https://github.com/ulitival/chess_figures_placement/releases/download/1.0.0/phrase_chess_task-1.0.0.tar.gz
+    python -m pip install https://github.com/ulitival/chess_figures_placement/releases/download/1.1.0/phrase_chess_task-1.1.0.tar.gz

 How to run
 ----------

-The application is bundled with a ``Gunicorn`` - python WSGI HTTP Server, thus afer its installation there is no need to install additional packages.
-One can run the application by invoking the following command withing the environment where the ``phrase_chess_task`` package was installed.
+The application is bundled with ``Gunicorn`` - python WSGI HTTP Server, thus afer its installation there is no need to install additional packages.
+One can run the application by invoking the following command within the environment where the ``phrase_chess_task`` package was installed.

 ::